 - Understand the different categories of abuse and neglect, and how to recognise the signs. - Recognise that some parents/carers may require additional support in raising their children, for example as a result of mental health issues, learning disabilities, substance misuse or domestic abuse. - Understand their responsibility to report any concerns that a child is being, or is at risk of being, abused or neglected.
-This includes reporting any concern they may have regarding another staff member or volunteer's behaviour towards a child or children. - Understand the line of accountability for reporting safeguarding concerns, and be fully aware of the organisation's safeguarding lead and their role within theorganisation. - If appropriate; liaise with other agencies, contribute to safeguarding assessments and attend child protection meetings / core groups / conferences.
+This includes reporting any concern they may have regarding another staff member or volunteer's behaviour towards a child or children. - Understand the line of accountability for reporting safeguarding concerns, and be fully aware of the organisation's safeguarding lead and their role within the organisation.